 Of the twelve architecture schools in Canada, Dalhousie may be suited best to your academic ambitions and personal interests.
 We're located in the centre of a historic port city on the Atlantic coast.
 We're also part of the largest and most diverse university in eastern Canada.
 Our school values hands-on experience in drawing, modeling, and building.
 We value the integration of design, humanities, technology, and professional practice.
 We also value local projects that are informed by international and historical insights.

 Studying architecture at Dalhousie, then returning to the States, is a good idea.
-Accredited programs at Canadian and American architecture schools are professionally equivalent, so an American citizen who graduates from Dalhousie's MArch program will be on track to become an architect in the United States.
+Accredited programs at Canadian and U.S. architecture schools are professionally equivalent, so a U.S. citizen who graduates from Dalhousie's MArch program will be on track to become an architect in the United States.
 You'll probably find that the international tuition fees at Dalhousie are more affordable than the domestic fees at comparable universities in the States.

 Your next step:

 To learn more about the school and the application process, start with the first two links in the right column: "Why Study Here?" and "How to Apply for Admission."
 For an insider's view of the school, click on "For Current Students" at the top of this page.